Warhammer Online: Age of Reckoning

-Warhammer Online: Age of Reckoning (officially abbreviated as WAR) was a massively multiplayer online role-playing game based on Games Workshop's Warhammer Fantasy setting, developed by Mythic Entertainment and published by Electronic Arts in 2008.
-The game revolved around the continual worldwide conflict that the Warhammer Fantasy setting is known for, and the game is geared toward ongoing, constant war laced with dark humour.
-Age of Reckoning ended up selling over a million copies and peaking at 800,000 subscribers, but dropped to 300,000 subscribers several months later.
+Warhammer Online: Age of Reckoning (officially abbreviated as WAR) is a discontinued massively multiplayer online role-playing game based on Games Workshop's Warhammer Fantasy setting, developed by Mythic Entertainment and published by Electronic Arts in 2008.
+The game revolves around the continual worldwide conflict that the Warhammer Fantasy setting is known for, and the game is geared toward ongoing, constant war laced with dark humour.
+Age of Reckoning sold over a million copies and peaked at 800,000 subscribers, but dropped to 300,000 subscribers several months later.
 The game received generally positive reviews from critics but shut down in 2013.
-Since at least 2014, an active private server called Return of Reckoning has been run by fans, and it remains active as of January 2023.
+Since at least 2014, an active private server called Return of Reckoning has been run by fans, and it remains active as of August 2025.

 Gameplay

 Warhammer Online: Age of Reckoning featured Mythic Entertainment's Realm versus Realm (RvR) combat system, originally developed in Dark Age of Camelot.
 This took place within three different racial pairings: Dwarfs vs. Greenskins, Empire vs. Chaos, and High Elves vs. Dark Elves.
 Although there were only two races per pairing, players could travel to either of the other two pairings to help fight with their friends and allies.
 There were four types of RvR combat: Skirmishes (random world encounters), Battlefields (objective-driven battles in RvR-specific areas), Scenarios (instanced, point-based battles against the opposing faction), and Campaigns (invading enemy lands and capital cities).
 In RvR players fought other players and, to a lesser extent, non-player characters.

 Each activity generated Victory Points (VP) which measured a realm's progress in capturing a zone.
 When one realm reached a designated number of Victory Points in a particular zone, that zone fell under their control and the war pushed deeper into enemy territory.
 This back and forth struggle for zone control would continue until one side held two racial pairings, and the attacking side may sack, loot, and pillage the enemy's capital city.
 The capture of a capital city was the objective of the campaign.
 Once a capital city was taken, the attackers were given a period time to loot the city.
 When this period expired, the defeated players received increasing support from NPC guards until they were able to force the attackers out of their city and close the gates.
 At this point the campaign would then begin anew, restarting the cycle.